-Site 301.04 Completeness Review and Acceptance of Applications for Energy Facilities.
+Site 301.04 Completeness Review and Acceptance of Applications for Bulk Power Supply Facilities and Energy Facilities.

-(a) Upon the filing of an application for an energy facility, the committee shall forward to each of the other state agencies having permitting or other regulatory authority and to other state agencies identified in administrative rules, under state or federal law, to regulate any aspect of the construction or operation of the proposed facility, a copy of the application for the agency's review as described in RSA 162-H:7, IV.
+(a) Upon the filing of an application for a bulk power supply facility or an energy facility, the committee shall forward to each of the other state agencies having permitting or other regulatory authority and to other state agencies identified in administrative rulesjurisdiction, under state or federal law, to regulate any aspect of the construction or operation of thea proposed facility, a copy of the application for the agency's review as described in RSA 162-H:7, IV4H.

-- (b) Upon receiving an application, the committee shall conduct a preliminary review to ascertain if the application contains sufficient information for the committee to review the application under RSA 162-H and these rules. - (c) Each state agency shall have 45 days from the time the committee forwards the application to notify the committee in writing whether the application contains sufficient information for the agency to begin its review. - (d) Within 60 days after the filing of the application, the committee shall determine whether the application is administratively complete and has been accepted for review. - (e) If the committee determines that an application is administratively incomplete, it shall notify the applicant in writing, specifying each of the areas in which the application has been deemed incomplete. - (f) If the applicant is notified that its application is administratively incomplete, the applicant may file a new and more complete application or complete the filed application by curing the specified defects within 10 days of the applicant's receipt of notification of incompleteness. - (g) If, within the 10-day time frame, the applicant files a new and more complete application or completes the filed application, in either case curing the defects specified in the notification of incompleteness, the committee shall, no later than 14 days after receipt of the new or completed application, accept the new or completed application. - (h) If the new application is not complete or the specified defects in the filed application remain uncured, the committee shall notify the applicant in writing of its rejection of the application and instruct the applicant to file a new application.
+(b) Upon receiving an application, the committee shall conduct a preliminary review to ascertain if the application contains sufficient information for the committee to review the application underto carry out the purposes of RSA 162-Hand these rules.

+(c) Each state agency shall have 45 days from the time the committee forwards the application to notify the committee in writing whether the application contains sufficient information for the agency to begin its review.

+(de) Within 60 days after the filing of the application, the committee shall determinedecide whether to accept the application is administrativelyas complete and has been accepted for review.

+(ed) If the committee determines that an application is administratively incomplete, it shall notify the applicant in writing, specifying each of the areas in which the application has been deemed incomplete.
+If the application is incomplete, the chairperson shall explain in writing the basis for the decision.

+(fe) If the applicant is notified that its application is administratively incomplete, the applicant may file a newand more complete application or complete the filed application by curing the specified defects within 10 days of receipt of the applicant's receipt of notification of incompleteness that the application is incomplete.

+(g) If, within the 10-day time frame, the applicant files a new and more complete application or completes the filed application, in either case curing the defects specified in the notification of incompleteness completes the application within the 10 day time frame, the committee shall, no later than 14 days after receipt of the new or completed revised application, accept the new or completed application.

+(h) If the new application is not complete or the specified defects in the filed application remain uncured, the committee shall notify the applicant in writing of its rejection of the application and instruct the applicant to file a new application.